jjenkov/pde-pdl-specification/pdl-specification.md

 | ]         | Table end                     | ]; ]                      |
 | *         | Named tokens                  | *id(+123;) *ref(+123;)    |

+## Token Types

+Polymorph Data Language has a set of token types that is should be able to represent - regardless of which syntax variation that is used (which one becomes the final one is not yet decided).
+This section lists the token types and shows how they would look in the different syntax variations suggested so far.

+Note: As PDL is designed for streaming of data - there is no "root" token or root "object" - like you would normally have in JSON or XML.

 ### Comments